emipa606/PhiClient/README.md

 https://github.com/emipa606/PhiClient

-- For the client to be able to connect the server must be running an updated version as well You can donload it from the GitHub-repo here: https://github.com/emipa606/PhiClient/releases/tag/Server-1.1
+- For the client to be able to connect the server must be running an updated version as well You can download it from the GitHub-repo here: https://github.com/emipa606/PhiClient/releases/tag/Server-1.1

 --- Original Description ---